bytedeco/sample-projects/opencv-stitching-jlink/README.md

 $ ./target/image/bin/stitch panorama_image1.jpg panorama_image2.jpg --output panorama_stitched.jpg
 ```

-First time through, this is going to go off to the Maven Central Repository and download artifacts, including the native libraries for the selected platform.
+First time through, this is going to go off to the Maven Central Repository and download artifacts, including the native libraries for Linux, Mac OS X, or Windows (according to your current platform).

 After running the above, take a look at the resulting file `panorama_stitched.jpg`.
 The two pictures to stitch are taken from [Ramsri Goutham's blog entry on stitching panoramas with OpenCV](http://ramsrigoutham.com/2012/11/22/panorama-image-stitching-in-opencv).